-The Project Management Course for health AND SOCIAL SERVICES
+The Project Management Course for healthcare AND SOCIAL SERVICES

-Addressing the PM needs of Health Care, Social Services, Public Health and Health Non-Profits
+Learn the the Project Management skills essential for Health Care, Social Services, Public Health and Health Non-Profits

 Broadly, organizations, agencies, governments involved in health and its determinants have seen an explosion of demand for services or growth over the last few decades.
 As a result, addressing health issues and/or health care has become one of the fastest growing industries.
 The sector has found itself managing this steady and unrelenting growth, and taking on more and more projects.

 Project Management is increasingly seen as a tool to support successful delivery of organizational strategy and meet stakeholder commitments.
 Health driven projects can be challenging and in many cases non-linear and complex – you may be working with regulatory requirements, limited resources, smaller budgets with many internal and external accountabilities, numerous stakeholders, high risk, a complex planning process, plus blending administrative/management, technical and clinical staff who bring different perspectives and agendas to the project.

 This program is delivered with a focus on uncovering and examining the context of project management for health driven projects.
 Our participants have told us that these are just a few issues they face: